gregsandell/pokemon/README.md

 * endpoint2:  http://localhost:5000/endpoint2?chars=ditto,pikachu,bulbasaur,snorlax,charmander

 ## Comments on my Solution
-I called the two endpoints requested `endpoint1` and `endpoint2`.
+I called the two requests endpoints `endpoint1` and `endpoint2`.

 Documentation on my solution can be found in code comments.

 Future improvements:
-1. Modularize the code in `src/app.js`
+1. Modularize the code more in `src/app.js`
 2. Add tests
+3. Include middlewares to make code DRYER, handle promises/failures
+4. Set globals with an `.env`
+5. Make error messages more informative, improve the error chaining

+Thank you for a very interesting challenge.  - Greg Sandell

 ### Requirements alterations
 1. I substituted the original `average, mean, and median` with `mean, median and mode`